How to make Global Payments for distributed teams easy

 - Local bank accounts in supported currencies.

-- Stablecoin wallets, where this is enabled and compliant, combined with local off ramp options.
+- Stablecoin wallets, where enabled and compliant, combined with local off-ramp options.

 Corridor coverage and options evolve over time.
-Rafiki presents available routes directly in the product so teams can see the choices for each participant.
+Petl Pay surfaces available routes in-product so teams can see payout choices per participant.

 In some corridors, stablecoins can reduce settlement times and overall costs.
-Rafiki OS can combine Stablecoin Payments with fiat payouts, so that teams can choose the mix that works for their risk profile, local regulation and cash flow needs.
+Petl Pay can combine stablecoin payouts with fiat payouts, so teams can choose a mix that fits their policies, local regulation and cash flow needs.

-Clients can fund projects in supported currencies, while contributors choose the payout option that suits them best.
+Clients fund projects in supported currencies, while contributors choose the payout option that suits them best, where available.

 7. Compliance and risk

 Global payments involve regulatory and tax obligations.
-Rafiki is designed to reduce this burden by combining identity checks, business verification and contract information with the payment flow.
+Petl Pay is designed to reduce operational burden by linking identity, business information and payout records to the same project and invoice history.

-- Onboarding flows that collect the right information for individuals and companies.
+- Onboarding flows can collect relevant information for individuals and companies.

-This approach helps teams gain the benefits of flexible, cross border work while staying within their risk and compliance framework.
+This approach helps teams gain the benefits of cross-border work while staying within their risk and compliance framework.

-8. Why global payments inside Rafiki OS matter
+8. Why global payments inside Petl Pay matter

 When global payments live in a separate tool from projects and invoices, teams spend time reconciling and chasing information.
-When everything sits in Rafiki OS, a project can move from agreed scope to approved work, invoicing and payouts in one line of sight.
+When everything sits inside Petl Pay, a project can move from approved work to invoicing and payouts with one line of sight.

-This is particularly important for agencies, studios and product collectives that rely on freelance, fractional and partner talent across several regions.
-Faster and clearer payments build trust and make it easier to collaborate again.
+This is particularly relevant for agencies, studios and project networks that rely on freelance, fractional and partner talent across regions.
+Faster and clearer payouts improve trust and make repeat collaboration easier.

 10. Quick FAQs

-Rafiki OS Global Payments is a layer that connects projects, invoices and cross border payouts, so that flexible teams can pay contributors in supported corridors from one place.
+Petl Pay global payments is a layer that connects projects, invoices and cross-border payouts, so teams can pay contributors in supported corridors from one place.

 Who is global payments for?

-It is designed for agencies, studios, startups and networks that work with freelancers, fractional experts and partner agencies in more than one country.
+It is designed for agencies, studios, startups and project networks that work with contractors, freelancers, vendors and partners in more than one country.

-Can Rafiki split one client payment into several payouts?
+Can Petl Pay split one client payment into several payouts?

 Yes.
-Rafiki can take a single client payment and allocate it across multiple contributors, with each payout linked back to the relevant project and invoice.
+Petl Pay can take a single client payment and allocate it across multiple contributors, with each payout linked back to the relevant project and invoice records.

-How does Rafiki handle compliance for global payments?
+How does Petl Pay handle compliance for global payments?

-In some corridors, Rafiki can support stablecoin based settlement together with local off ramp options.
+In some corridors, Petl Pay can support stablecoin-based settlement together with local off-ramp options.
 Details depend on the jurisdiction, corridor and regulatory requirements.